demandchain/health-plugin/README.md

 No modification of the host Rails application should be required; add the gem to your bundler `Gemfile` and configure the `health-plugin` via an initializer in your host application.

-## Initialzer
+## Initializer

-You will need an initialzer in your mail Rails application to configure the health-plugin.
+You will need an initializer in your mail Rails application to configure the health-plugin.
 Each callback maps to a health-plugin URI for the host application.
 Each callback `Proc` should return a `Hash` formatted as follows:

 1. A `header` key and value, in the format "#{key}=#{value}"; this is rendered as a header in the HTTP response for the corresponding health-plugin URI.